shashanth-devappsys/hadoop-docs/hadoop-basics/basic_commands.md

 ### 5.4 Download a File and Overwrite Local Copy

-If you try to download a file from HDFS to the local directory and local path contains the file with same name, it will show an error like below:
+If you try to download a file from HDFS to the local directory and the local path contains a file with the same name, it will show an error like below:

 > get: '/home/hduser/localdata.txt': File exists

-To overwrite destination file, we can use `-copyToLocal` flag.
+To overwrite the destination file, we can use the `-copyToLocal` flag.

 Syntax: